Castle Garden Labor Exchange - 1868

 The Labor Exchange -- Emigrants on the Battery in Front of Castle Garden, New York.
 Sketched by Stanley Fox.
 Harper's Weekly, 15 August 1868.
 GGA Image ID # 1480305951

-Employers must either be known to the Superintendent, or produce satisfactory references, and agents must be duly authorized by their principals, and come well recommended.
+Employers seeking to utilize the Labor Exchange's services must either be personally known to the Superintendent or provide satisfactory references.
+Similarly, agents must be duly authorized by their principals and come with strong recommendations.

 The Labor Exchange -- Interior View of the Office at Castle Garden, New York.